 How should you use ESG ratings in your investment decisions?

 When making investment decisions, you should always use various data sources.
 The same applies to ESG investing.
 Corporate ESG ratings, direct contact with companies, corporate sustainability reports, and in-house research are the top sources of ESG information, according to a study by SustainAbility.
+You can also check out ESG index providers and some online ESG tools.
+Some of them are even free.

 A breakdown of the ratings into environmental (E), social (S) and governance (G) factors, and even sub-categories can be a great way to analyze ESG ratings.
 This in-depth analysis can shed more light on companies' sustainability strategy, practices and programs while it can also position them within their broader sector.